Iron Man in other media: Books

 Iron Man has appeared in the following novels:

 Theatre

 Iron Man appears in the Marvel Universe Live! stage show.

 Unreleased projects

-In 1989, while the third TV-movie sequel to The Incredible Hulk live-action television series was expected to co-star She-Hulk, Iron Man was being considered for both a follow-up or a solo film of his own.
+In 1989, while the third TV-film sequel to The Incredible Hulk live-action television series was expected to co-star She-Hulk, Iron Man was being considered for both a follow-up or a solo film of his own.
 One year later, a film from Universal Studios to be directed by Stuart Gordon was being negotiated.
-This was still on the table ten months later, and also another two years on, this time with no specific director or even studio attached.
+This was still on the table ten months later, and also another two years on, this time with no specific director or studio attached.